Turkey deli slices nutrition: How healthy is that easy sandwich, really?

 Sodium, aldosterone, and fluid retention

 One of the most immediate impacts of consuming standard lunch meat brands is the sodium load.
 A single serving of processed ham or salami can contain upwards of 1,000 mg of sodium, nearly half the recommended daily limit.
-High sodium intake suppresses the renin-angiotensin-aldosterone system.[2]
+A 2019 review in Nutrients summarized that higher sodium intake is linked to higher blood pressure in many people, especially when overall dietary quality is poor or potassium intake is low.[2]

 The nitrate-nitrite pathway

 Nitrates and nitrites are salts added to meat to preserve color, prevent botulism, and add flavor.
 Is deli meat processed?
 Yes, and curing is the main method.
-When you eat nitrates, oral bacteria convert them into nitrites.
-In the acidic environment of the stomach, these can form N-nitroso compounds (nitrosamines), which are known carcinogens.[3]
+When you eat nitrates, oral bacteria can convert some into nitrites.
+In the acidic environment of the stomach, nitrites can participate in reactions that form N-nitroso compounds (including some nitrosamines), which are a key concern in processed meats and cancer research.[3]

-Nitrosamines damage DNA in the lining of the gut.
+N-nitroso compounds can damage DNA in the lining of the gut in experimental models.
 Interestingly, “nitrate free lunch meat” or “uncured” options often use celery powder, which is naturally high in nitrates.
-Chemically, the body processes these natural nitrates similarly to synthetic ones, though the presence of Vitamin C (often added as cherry powder) can inhibit nitrosamine formation.
+Chemically, the body can process these nitrates through similar nitrate to nitrite pathways.
+Vitamin C (sometimes added as ascorbate or present in produce) can inhibit nitrosamine formation in experimental settings, and pairing cured meats with vitamin C-rich foods may modestly reduce nitrosation.
+It does not eliminate risk.[3]

 Protein structure and digestibility